 Anim.
 Left Nothing Trans Give Take Drop Is this map OK?
 Sent Cont.
 Tutorial Quit Tutorial Erase File?
 Erased files are gone forever!
 OK Release Entry Continue Chp.
 Initialize File Manual Save Manual Cont.
 Map D.Info Weather Fog Clears Erased G'Night!

 Erase file?
 Once a file is erased, it cannot be played.
 Understood G'Night!
 Nothing Found Total Score Total P No Display Phase Ended Dead Retired Parent Child Sheltered Out of Sight Peninsula CP Attack CP Move Counter 1/3 Trust Level Support 2/3 3/3 This unit has no SRAM information SRAM info Vctry Dft Adv.
 E.D.
 Pick x Exp Favorite DEBUG Clear Sand Snow Flurry Rain Night Lava Wthr Clears Clears Erased Fog CPU Human Blocked Brightness Tact.

-Nine names intended to be used for important units are unused, found in-between the names of used character units in the game.
+Nine names intended to be used for important units are unused, found in between the names of used characters in the game.

 - Igrene (イグレーヌ), located between Uther and Dart.
 This was likely meant to be the character Igrene from The Binding Blade.

 - Nadine (ナディーン), located between Isadora and Legault.